 Speed It Up Program

-To help its population overcome these economic challenges, the Sunshine Coast government has introduced the “Speed It Up” campaign.
-The campaign aims to spread knowledge of the benefits of high-speed Internet access as well as how to obtain it.
+To help its population overcome these economic challenges, the Sunshine Coast government introduced the “Speed It Up” campaign.
+The campaign is designed to spread knowledge of the benefits of high-speed Internet access as well as how to obtain it.
 As part of the campaign, Digital Sunshine Coast has partnered with a variety of telecommunications providers in the area to display coverage maps of business grade broadband availability on its website (digitalsunshinecoast.com.au).
 The site also provides a free Wi-Fi Locations tool for residents to find sites with public Internet access.
 Finally, the Digital Sunshine Coast website includes as Want Faster Internet page with a short survey that residents can take to tell the government more about their Internet needs.
 The website is experiencing an average of 1000 page views per month as of 2016, with hundreds of submissions on the Speed It Up and Want Faster Internet pages.
 The city council is using the data gathered to negotiate better coverage areas with local telecommunications providers.

 The Sunshine Coast Council currently has plans to link the region directly to global communications systems in Asia, the Pacific and the United States through the implementation of an undersea cable.
 As of 2016, the council has lodged a submission with the ACMA for an offshore cable protection zone, secured a telecommunications carrier license to protect the Council’s growing network of ducting and fiber, and collaborated with the Prime Minister and 150 business leaders to get the project off the ground.